 One of the most successful companies in the field of games has spent the last year experimenting with the blockchain.
 It is time to pay attention

 Imagine a game in which you jump with a parachute on a unique island that generates your own computer.
-Against the backdrop of a landscape painted in bright colors, you run through fields of polygonal colors and form the terrain, creating “tasks” for future visitors to the island.
-Do whatever you want, and when you're done, click “Publish” and save your creation in the blockchain.
+Against the backdrop of a landscape painted in vibrant colors, you run through fields of polygonal colors and shape the terrain, creating “challenges” for future visitors to the island.
+Do whatever you want and when you're done hit Publish and save your creation to the blockchain.
 This is your property.
 You own it - in every sense of the word.

-Such a vision of HashCraft on the blockchain Ubisoft, the project of the French gaming giant - Laboratory of Strategic Innovations.
-Inspired by Minecraft, the treasure hunt and island exploration game is based on the total computing power of its players.
+This is the vision of HashCraft on the blockchain Ubisoft, a project of the French gaming giant - Strategic Innovation Laboratory.
+Inspired by Minecraft, this treasure hunt and island exploration game is based on the total computing power of its players.
 There is no central server.
 There is no controlling company.
-Players can freely collaborate or compete with each other on a decentralized, constantly changing network, creating large and small communities, deciding what the rules will be, even the physics of their world.
+Players can freely collaborate or compete with each other in a decentralized, ever-changing network, creating communities large and small, deciding what the rules will be, even the physics of their world.

-This is different from everything that the gaming industry has ever experienced.
-But, for better or worse, this experience Ubisoft not yet ready to set free.
+This is different from anything the gaming industry has ever experienced.
+But, for better or worse, Ubisoft I am not yet ready to release this experience.

 HashCraft is a prototype experiment that could be the future of cryptogaming.
-The game is the brainchild of the manager. on blockchain initiatives in Ubisoft Nicholas Poard, Robert Fals, senior research and development programmer, and the rest of the Strategic Innovations Lab team, whose job is to anticipate where the industry is heading.
+The game is the brainchild of a manager on blockchain initiatives in Ubisoft Nicholas Poard, Robert Fals, senior research and development programmer, and the rest of the Strategic Innovations Lab team, whose job is to anticipate where the industry is heading.

 Ubisoft wants their games to be future proof (works)

-“The mission of the Strategic Innovations Lab is to help the team Ubisoft foresee the future and be prepared for it, ”says Poard, one of the founders of the newly created alliance Blockchain Game Alliance.
+“The mission of the Strategic Innovations Lab is to help the team Ubisoft anticipate and be prepared for the future, ”says Poard, one of the founders of the newly formed alliance Blockchain Game Alliance.
 "We are exploring technical, social and business trends that can affect gaming and entertainment in general, in 5 or 10 years."
 Poard says that Ubisoft For many years she worked with external experts, including neuroscientists and data experts, long before other game companies started doing the same.

-The laboratory leads the work Ubisoft in the field of advanced research, in various related areas, such as augmented reality, machine learning and blockchains, “exploring all potential impacts not only from a technical or gaming point of view, but also from a business and legal perspective,” explains Puard.
+The laboratory leads the work Ubisoft in advanced research, in various related fields such as augmented reality, machine learning and blockchain, “exploring all potential impacts, not only from a technical or gaming perspective, but also from a business and legal perspective,” explains Poard.

-The Strategic Innovations Laboratory spent most of last year creating a prototype of HashCraft and demonstrating its potential as in Ubisoft, and at exhibitions and conferences.
-Poard says he was shocked by the perception of the game - crowds of gamers (and impatient journalists) who want to know when the game will be released.
-According to Mr Poard, no matter how well the Laboratory predicted future trends, this was not what they expected.
+The Strategic Innovations Laboratory spent most of last year creating a prototype of HashCraft and demonstrating its potential as in Ubisoftand at exhibitions and conferences.
+Poard says he was shocked by the game's reception - the hordes of gamers (and impatient journalists) who want to know when the game will be released.
+According to Poard, no matter how well the Laboratory predicted future trends, this was not what they expected.

 While HashCraft will never be released to consumers, the experiment Ubisoft with blockchain already pushed the boundaries of the possible in the gaming industry.
 And most people in the company are just as excited about what this means for the future of games.

-"When I was offered to join Ubisoft and its Strategic Innovations Laboratory, I saw the opportunity to use my abilities in the service of one of the leaders and the most advanced companies in the field of video games and entertainment, ”says the former philosopher.
-“I thought that this is an ideal platform for thinking about the future of the industry at the intersection of innovation and creativity and how this will affect society, even outside of games.”
+"When I was offered to join Ubisoft and its Strategic Innovation Lab, I saw an opportunity to use my abilities in the service of one of the leaders and most innovative companies in the video games and entertainment industry, ”says the former philosopher.
+“I thought it was the perfect platform for thinking about the future of the industry at the intersection of innovation and creativity and how it will affect society, even outside of games.”

-When poard joined UbisoftHe began by mapping the company's “global coherence” - the idea that things, places, characters in the game universe should have a meaning, a reason for existence.
-At the same time, he was asked to help monitor and analyze changes occurring with various technologies, business practices and society as a whole, which led him to “an increasing interest of the blockchain,” he says.
-And as soon as he understood the “socio-economic promise” of the technology of the distributed ledger, he was immediately hooked.
+When poard joined Ubisoft, he began by mapping the company's "global consistency" - the idea that things, places, characters in the game universe should have meaning, a reason for being.
+At the same time, he was asked to help track and analyze changes in various technologies, business practices and society at large, which led him to "become increasingly interested in blockchain," he says.
+And as soon as he realized the "socio-economic promise" of distributed ledger technology, he was immediately hooked.

 Poard essentially taught himself everything he needed to know about the blockchain, not unlike coders on his team.
 According to him, the real “wizard” behind HashCraft was Robert Fals, the lead game developer, who had no experience with the blockchain before HashCraft.
 Fals is a former technical director of Braincandy Studios, and also worked as a developer at Mob in Life and worked on visual effects and developing his own software for rotoscopy for several years before joining Ubisoft.

-Both Poard and Fals say that they are not interested in using the blockchain to create a game, unless the technology is used to genuinely create something that no one else has ever done, no other game company has ever tried - let alone already about the publisher of AAA games, such as Ubisoft.
+Both Poard and Fals say they are not interested in using blockchain to create a game, unless the technology is used to genuinely create something that no one else has ever done, no other game company has ever tried - let alone already about a publisher of AAA games like Ubisoft.